-- Read through this week's booklet. - Practice adjusting your own rules. - Continue with the next steps on your step-by-step plan. - Keep practicing managing worry, thought evaluation, soothe techniques and attention training.
+- Read through this week's booklet. - Practice adjusting your own rules. - Continue with the next steps on your step-by-step plan. - Keep practicing managing worry, thought challenging, soothe techniques and attention training.

 My old rule I would like to adjust is:

 This rule has had the following impact on my life:

 I know that rule is in operation because:

 It is understandable that I have this rule because:

 However, the rule is unreasonable, because:

-The advantages of obeying the rule are: